-All UPS Labels Come with $100 of Insurance Liability
+All UPS Labels Come with $100 of Insurance, or Carrier Liability

 Whether you buy labels online or at any UPS location, you automatically receive $100 in declared value liability.
 That means that, as long as the value of your package is at or below $100, UPS will cover your shipment for the full amount if it arrives damaged or ends up going missing in transit.
 The best part is, this $100 of insurance comes at no extra cost to you.
 So, you don’t need to worry about paying for anything except the label itself.

-You Can Declare Up to $50,000 for UPS Shipments
+You Can Claim Up to $50,000 in Declared Value for UPS Shipments